Muqi

 Muqi or Muxi (牧谿; Japanese: Mokkei; 1210?–1269?), also known as Fachang (法常), was a Chinese Chan Buddhist monk and painter who lived in the 13th century, around the end of the Southern Song dynasty (1127–1279).
 Today, he is considered to be one of the greatest Chan painters in history.
 His ink paintings, such as the Daitokuji triptych and Six Persimmons are regarded as essential Chan paintings.
 Muqi's style of painting has also profoundly impacted painters from later periods to follow, especially monk painters in Japan.

 According to Chinese secondary sources, Muqi's surname was thought to be Li.
-"Muqi" was his art name, and "Fachang" was, in fact, his formal name in the monastery system.
+"Muqi" was his art name, and "Fachang" was his formal name in the monastery system.

 Biography

 Muqi was born in the early 13th century, approximately around 1200–1210, toward the end of Southern Song Dynasty in China.
 According to Dr. Aaron Rio, specific life details of Muqi are commonly unknown.
-However, the scholar stated that Muqi was initially from Sichuan, China.
-This fact is known from his signature, "The monk from Shu [Sichuan], Fachang, respectfully made this," (蜀僧法常瑾制) on one of his most renowned paintings, Guanyin, Crane, and Gibbons.
-Meanwhile, Muqi was identified as the disciple of the esteemed Chan master, Wuzhun Shifan (1177–1249), who was also from Sichuan.
+However, the scholar stated that Muqi was initially from Sichuan, China, which is known from his signature, "The monk from Shu [Sichuan], Fachang, respectfully made this," (蜀僧法常瑾制) on one of his most renowned paintings, Guanyin, Crane, and Gibbons.
+Muqi was also identified as the disciple of the esteemed Chan master, Wuzhun Shifan (1177–1249), who was also from Sichuan.
 The apprenticeship was established at a temple in Mount Qingcheng in Sichuan.

 After starting his early life as a monk in the monastery in Sichuan, Muqi later moved to the capital city of Southern Song Dynasty, Hangzhou.
 He was actively involved in monastery events, including the reformation of the Liu Tong (六桐) Monastery near the West Lake area.
 Although Muqi was often associated with Liutong Temple, no primary sources have been found to support the specific monastery Muqi once lived.
 Nevertheless, Muqi's memorial portrait was placed on Changxiang Lane where the Liutong Temple was located and prospered.
 According to the tradition of storing the monk's memorial portrait at the temple of his closest association, Liutong Temple, therefore, became closely related to Muqi.
 The exact date of Muqi's death is unknown but it is thought to be during the Zhiyuan era from 1264 to 1294.